RIchCoin-devs/RIchCoin-Core/README.md

 **Note**: If you get a "memory exhausted" error, make a swap space on your boot drive.

-Compiling Mac Wallet on MacOS (To be tested):
+Compiling Mac Wallet on MacOS:
 ------------
 1. Ensure you do not have qt5 nor qt installed.